 Generally speaking, Optometrists recommend contact lens wearers cut their nails about once per week However, if you have just paid out for a French Manicure or new acrylic nails that's not likely to happen!
 While it’s possible to insert and remove contacts with long nails, it’s far more difficult and not so hygienic and takes a little practice.

-Check out this you tube clip for some advice on how to insert and remove contact lenses with acrylic nails - if you just want to watch insertion and removal techniques start at the 2.00 mark if you just need the info on how to remove you lenses skip to 3.00 mark.
+Check out this YouTube clip for some advice on how to insert and remove contact lenses with acrylic nails - if you just want to watch insertion and removal techniques start at the 2.00 mark if you just need the info on how to remove your lenses skip to the 3.00 mark.

 Remember to start with clean dry hands.